jaseemabid/lisper/README.md

 ## REPL

-Lisper has a rudimentary stateless shell.
-Commands cannot depend on previous commands.
-This needs to be fixed.
+Lisper has a simple shell.

     λ (cons 1 '(2 3 4))
     (1 2 3 4)